junaidwahid/Tensorflow-Implementation-of-Perceptual-Losses-for-Real-Time-Style-Transfer-and-Super-Resolution/README.md

 This repository contains the implementation of  Justin Johnson's Paper "Perceptual Losses for Real-Time Style Transfer  and Super-Resolution" in Tensorflow

-The paper is using an algorithm which is taking content from content image and style from given style image and generates combination of both.Here is an example:
+The paper is using an algorithm which takes content from content image and style from given style image and generates combination of both.Here is an example:
 <img src="https://i.ibb.co/H2G17Mq/example.png" alt="example" border="0">

 <b>Setup</b><br>